Tattoo Artist

 Best Rated

-Asked by Abby almost 12 years ago
+Asked by inquiring artist over 12 years ago

 Is there a way to fix expanded lines so that the originally empty spaces show again?
 I really loved my tattoo before and it's very special for me so I would hate to have to get rid of it.

-Asked by Dani about 12 years ago
+Asked by Dani almost 13 years ago

 Nope.
 Ink expands under the skin over time- it's just a fact.
 There's nothing you can do to take permanent ink out of the skin, except laser tattoo removal treatments.
 I'm not too familiar with the process, so I'm not sure if they can fine-tune the area just to remove expanded ink, or if the process would just remove the entire tattoo.